-Information of the association between platform user and participant of each experimental location is transmitted to each Local Data Manager in Excel format and with the specific data.
+Information of the association between the code and the participant's identity is stored in a specific Excel file, owned by each Data Controller (corresponding to each partner involved in the data collection).
 The Excel sheet is secured through 256-bit AES (Advanced Encryption Security) codification and password.
 The Data Controller is responsible for the Excel sheet security.
 Participant's data and platform's users' conversion of the experimental location are stored by the centre following the legal requirements of the country.